likhithavarakala/yelp-business-performance-analysis/README.md

 6. **Aggregation and Statistical Functions:** Used for summarizing and analyzing the Yelp dataset.
 7. **Clustering Algorithm (K-Means):** Applied for identifying separate clusters in the dataset based on ratings and reviews.

-## Installations

-Here is a step-by-step guide for installing PySpark and Jupyter on a computer that already has Java Development Kit and Spark:

-1. **Install PySpark:**
-   - Open a terminal or command prompt and install PySpark using `pip install pyspark`.

-2. **Install Jupyter Notebook:**
-   - Install Jupyter Notebook using `pip install jupyter`.

-3. **Launch Jupyter Notebook:**
-   - Open a terminal or command prompt, navigate to the directory where you want to start Jupyter Notebook, and run `jupyter notebook`.

-4. **Create a New Notebook:**
-   - In Jupyter Notebook, click on "New" and select "Python 3" to create a new notebook.

 ## Analysis

 ### Data Loading and Preprocessing